 Dale Turley, PA-C MMS

-Dale Turley is the Assistant Clinical Coordinator for Lake Erie College’s PA Program.
+Dale Turley is the Assistant Clinical Coordinator and Clinical Assistant Professor for Lake Erie College’s PA Program.
 Dale grew up in Northeast Ohio and attended the University of Akron as a Fire Science Major before joining the United States Air Force and Honorably Discharged in 1981.
 He attended Paramedic school at Akron General Medical Center and worked as a paramedic until he became the Educational Coordinator for the Paramedic Training program at AGMC.
 In 1984, he attended the Ohio State Highway Patrol Academy in Columbus, Ohio and after a short law enforcement career in Northeast Ohio, joined the Fort Lauderdale Police Department where he served 22 years and retired from the FLPD.

 He worked in many FLPD divisions including Tactical Impact / SWAT, Community Policing Unit, and Aviation Division where he received his Helicopter Pilot Certification and flew for the department for three years.
 He concluded his career as a Detective / Task Force Agent with a Federal Drug Task Force “HIDTA” receiving 80 public and community service awards.
 One of his pinnacle investigations brought about the capture of America’s Most Wanted #201, Philip White.